Qucy/UdacityMachineLearning/dog_vs_cat/proposal.md

 # Domain Background
 Image recognition or image classification is a problem in vision science as well as in computer science.
 The task is to assign a image to one or more classes.
-This may be done by manually or algorithmically and the images to be classfied may have different ojbect in it, different size and different color.
-Images may classified according to edges,corners, blobs and ridge(1).
+This may be done by manually or algorithmically and the images to be classified may contain different object, different size and different color.
+Images may classified according to edges, corners, blobs and ridge(1).

-This project will focus on algorithmically method, excatly machine learning algorithms which are widely used in image recognition and image classification.
-There are many classification algortihms such as Decision Tree, KNN, Naives Bayes and Neural Network, each of these models have their own advantages and disadvantages.
-The algortihm i will use is convolutional neural network(CNN or ConvNet).
-It is a deep, feed-forward artifical neural network that has successfully been applied to analyzing visual imagery(2).
+This project will focus on algorithmically method, exactly machine learning algorithms which are widely used in image recognition and image classification.
+There are many classification algorithms such as Decision Tree, KNN, Navies Bayes and Neural Network, each of these models have their own advantages and disadvantages.
+The algorithm will be used is convolutional neural network(CNN or ConvNet).
+It is a deep, feed-forward artificial neural network that has successfully been applied to analyzing visual imagery(2).

 There are many public images online for classification, here, i will apply classification algorithms on a Kaggle project dogs vs cats(3), which contains 25000 images in train set and 12500 images in test set.
 The image will be classified according to their features.